MetaCell/nwb-explorer/README.md

 ## How to develop
 The application is built as a Jupyter notebook extension by means of the jupyter-geppetto extension (https://github.com/openworm/org.geppetto.frontend.jupyter).
-The Jupyter notebook web application is hance used as a backend, the application pages, the web resources and apis are served by Tornado handlers.
+The Jupyter notebook web application is hence used as a backend, the application pages, the web resources and apis are served by Tornado handlers.

 ### Python code
 In order to have all the python files redeployed, the application and the dependencies must be installed in development mode, i.e. with the command